selwynpolit/d9book/book/twig.md

 {% endif %}
 ```

-## Xdebug in twig
+### Xdebug in twig
-When you need to see the values of variables in your twig templates, simply enable Xdebug add
+When you need to see the values of variables in your twig templates, simply enable Xdebug and add the following line to your twig template:

   ```twig
   {{ devel_breakpoint() }}
   ```

-This will cause xdebug to stop in `docroot/modules/contrib/devel/src/Twig/Extension/Debug.php` at the `breakpoint` function.
+This will cause xdebug to stop in `docroot/modules/contrib/devel/src/Twig/Extension/Debug.php` at the `breakpoint()` function.
 You can then easily look in the `$context` variable which holds everything that is available in the twig template.

 ![Xdebug in twig](/images/twig-xdebug.png)

 ## Reference